mosip/documentation/docs/pre-registration.md

 * Datasync

 For more details, refer to [pre-registration repo](https://github.com/pjoshi751/pre-registration/tree/develop)

+# UI Reference Implementation
+MOSIP provides a **reference** implementation of the Pre-registration UI that may be customized as per country needs.
+The sample implementation is available at [reference implementation repository](https://github.com/mosip/mosip-ref-impl).
+For getting started with the pre-registration, refer to the [Pre-registration user guide](pre-registration-user-guide.md)

 # Build and deploy
 To access the build and read through the deployment instructions, refer to [pre-registration repo](https://github.com/pjoshi751/pre-registration/tree/develop).